jcvdav/transferable_conservation/README.md

 ![](makefile-dag.png)

+### If you want to replicate everything:
 The repository is set-up with `renv` package manager.
 You should be able to have an identical copy of the R packages used here by running `renv::activate()` followed by `renv::restore()`.
 Note that the `.Rprofile` file will attempt to source a script that loads some default options and values into the environment upon start-up (assuming you are running RStudio).
 Feel free to source it yourself, or remove it from the pipeline.
 You can then explore and run scripts independently.

-### If you want to replicate everything:
-Alternatively, the project also has a [`Makefile`](https://github.com/jcvdav/transferable_conservation/blob/master/Makefile) that outlines the relation between input files, scripts, and output files needed to reproduce our main results.
-To reproduce them, simply type `make -B` in your command line of preference.
-See below for a DAG representation of the makefile.

 ![](makefile-dag.png)